SkafteNicki/dtu_mlops/s6_the_cloud/using_the_cloud.md

     4. When you have logged in to the VM, it works as your machine.
-Therefore to run some training code you would need to do the same setup step you have done on your machine: clone your Github, install dependencies, download data, run code.
+Therefore to run some training code you would need to do the same setup step you have done on your machine: clone your Github, install dependencies, download data, and run code.
 Try doing this to make sure you can train a model.

 2. The above exercises should hopefully have convinced you that it can be hard to scale experiments using the Compute Engine service.
-The reason being that you need to manually start, setup and stop a separate VM for each experiment.
+The reason is that you need to manually start, setup and stop a separate VM for each experiment.
-    Instead lets try to use the Vertex AI service to train our models.
+    Instead, let's try to use the Vertex AI service to train our models.

-    1. Start by enabling it by searching for `Vertex AI` in the cloud console and go to the service
+    1. Start by enabling it by searching for `Vertex AI` in the cloud console by going to the service or alternatively by running the following command:

+        ```bash
+        gcloud services enable aiplatform.googleapis.com
+        ```

-    2. The way we are going to use Vertex AI is to create custom jobs because we have already developed docker containers that contains everything to run our code.
+    2. The way we are going to use Vertex AI is to create custom jobs because we have already developed docker containers that contain everything to run our code.
 Thus the only command that we need to use is `gcloud ai custom-jobs create` command.
 An example here would be:

         ```bash
         gcloud ai custom-jobs create \
             --region=europe-west1 \
             --display-name=test-run \
-            --config=config.yaml
+            --config=config.yaml \
+            # these are the arguments that are passed to the container, only needed if you want to change defaults
+            --command 'python src/my_project/train.py' \
+            --args '["--epochs", "10"]'
         ```

         Essentially, this command combines everything into one command: it first creates a VM with the specs specified by a configuration file, then loads a container specified again in the configuration file and finally it runs everything.
-A example of a config file could be:
+An example of a config file could be:

         === "CPU"